eddy-Wang/Intelligent-Room-Booking-System/README.md

 This project is licensed under the MIT License.
 Feel free to use and modify the code for your own projects under the terms of the license.

 ---
+## Note

+Our database will expire on 2025.4.6.
+It will not be available at that time.

+---

 ## Acknowledgements